 While the majority of people with Medicare get their health coverage from Original Medicare, some people choose to get their benefits from a Medicare private health plan, sometimes called a Medicare Advantage plan.

 Medicare Advantage plans contract with Medicare and are paid a fixed amount to provide Medicare benefits.
 They are generally managed care plans.
 The most common types are Health Maintenance Organizations (HMO), Preferred Provider Organizations (PPO), and Private Fee-For-Service (PFFS) plans.

 You may also see Medicare Advantage plans called Special Needs Plans (SNP), Provider Sponsored Organizations (PSO) and Medicare Medical Savings Accounts (MSAs).

 You still have Medicare if you join a Medicare Advantage plan.
 In most cases, you must still pay your Part B monthly premium (and your Part A premium, if you have one).
 The plan must provide all Part A and Part B services but can do so with different rules, costs and restrictions that can affect how and when you can get care.

-Starting in 2011, all private health plans must include a limit on your out-of-pocket expenses for Part A and B services.
+All private health plans must include a limit on your out-of-pocket expenses for Part A and B services.
 These limits tend to be high.
-Also beginning in 2011, plans can’t charge you more than Original Medicare for certain services, like chemotherapy and dialysis, but they can charge you more than Original Medicare for others, like home health and inpatient hospital services.
+Plans can’t charge you more than Original Medicare for certain services, like chemotherapy and dialysis, but they can charge you more than Original Medicare for others, like home health and inpatient hospital services.
 Private plans can also provide additional benefits that Original Medicare does not cover, such as routine vision or dental care.

 Different types of plans have different rules for how and where you can get coverage.
 However, even plans of the same type may have slightly different rules so you should always check with a plan directly to find out how coverage works.